-Bulgaria is the newest member of the Nuclear Energy Agency8.
-January 2021. / SEE Energy News
+Bulgaria is the newest member of the Nuclear Energy Agency, SEE Energy News

 Bulgaria became the newest member of the OECD Nuclear Energy Agency (NEA) on 1 January 2021.
 OECD Secretary‑General Angel Gurria said that Bulgaria’s membership will enrich the NEA’s work in areas such as nuclear safety and regulation, decommissioning and radioactive waste management, adding that the accession of Bulgaria to the Agency also underlines the developing co-operation between Bulgaria and the OECD.